The New Salerno Costa d’Amalfi Airport

 • Amalfi – 35km

 The predicted expansion to Salerno Costa d’Amalfi Airport is exciting news for visitors to Campania.
-Owners of property in the area around Agropoli will benefit from a shorter airport transfer than currently from Naples International Airport, potentially shaving one hour off the journey.
-We hope to hear more information regarding which airlines will fly to Salerno, Italy.
-We’ll keep an eye on Ryanair for flights to Salerno airport from the UK in the coming year and bring you an update on any developments with the new Salerno Costa d’Amalfi Airport.
+Property owners around Agropoli will benefit from a shorter airport transfer than from Naples International Airport, potentially shaving one hour off the journey.
+With the announcement of new routes from both Volotea and easyJet, exploring Italy and beyond just became a lot more exciting.

 Continue reading...